xemasiv/datastore2/README.md

 ## Datastore2

-### Backstory

-* Google Cloud's Datastore library is cool.
-* Yet some parts were repetitive.
-* Wrote this, life has never been the same.

----

-### Features

-* Creation of keys
-* Entity creation with UUIDv4 as keyname
-* Atomic entity updates & merges
+* Atomic data update and merge for entities.
-* Atomic transactions, for multiple entities
+* Atomic data snapshot capture and release for entities.
+  * Effortless data isolation and consistency.
+* Simplified atomic transactions with commit() and rollback() support.
+  * Returns Promise.resolve() on save & commit success.
+  * Returns Promise.reject() on rollback, with argument support.
+* Simplified entity search from supplied filters.
+  * Saves you the hassle of manually crafting queries.
-* Entity fetching from filters
+* Atomic entity creation from UUIDv4 key name.
+  * Ensures users don't unknowingly write on the same key name.
-* Entity queries with endCursor support
+* Simplified queries with endCursor and query hash provided for caching.

-### Missing Features

-* Namespace support
-* Ancestors support

-It's because I don't use them for now, will definitely add them soon.
-Open to PR's!
+  * Easier search, and unique hash for each query instance for easier caching.

 ---